 Butter Demonized to Pave Way for Edible Oil Industry

-The highly successful campaign to demonize butter as a food loaded with saturated fat and therefore, a contributor to the heart disease epidemic, paved the way for the edible oil industry to create an entirely new line of products: margarine and other fake butter spreads.
+The highly successful campaign to demonize butter as an unhealthy food loaded with saturated fat and therefore, a contributor to the heart disease epidemic, paved the way for the edible oil industry to create an entirely new line of products: margarine and other fake butter spreads.
 “I Can’t Believe It’s Not Butter” and products like it began to line the supermarket shelves and Americans scooped them up in the name of better health.
-Butter substitutes are very cheap to produce – much cheaper than real butter.
+Butter substitutes like the very popular vegetable oil spreads are very cheap to produce – much cheaper than real butter.
 Replacing butter with margarine in the American diet proved to be a very smart marketing move for the edible oil industry and they rode this wave of profits for many years all the while falsely touting the certain improvements in public health that would result.

 In 1999, Sally Fallon, President of the Weston A. Price Foundation and friend of Dr. Enig, produced a series of lectures on “Why Butter is Better” and the “Oiling of America” to start getting the word out about the duping of an entire generation against butter and saturated fats.
-The fact that the media is no longer monopoly controlled and the rise of the Internet have allowed the public to actively participate in the spreading of the real truths about fats and health.
-Companies are beginning to switch to palm oil from partially hydrogenated oils, in the production of their cookies and crackers.
-Butter is again a growth industry and even eggs, long demonized for their abundance of saturated fat and cholesterol, have finally received acknowledgement as a perfectly healthy food, one that should be consumed often if not daily.
+The fact that the media is no longer monopoly controlled and the rise of the Internet has allowed the public to actively participate in the spreading of the real truths about fats and health.
+Companies are beginning to switch to palm oil and away from factory fats in the production of cookies and crackers.
+Butter is again a growth industry, long demonized like chicken and duck eggs for its abundance of saturated fat and cholesterol.
+Even commercialized versions like Amish butter have many more health benefits that organic factory fat spreads.